 Note To display the Cumulative Readings tab, you need to select an asset and a component in the header of the maintenance template first.

 You'll use the scheduling tool differently depending on what you want the maintenance template to do:

 - Record cumulative readings: When scheduling a maintenance template designed to record cumulative readings for a component, you'll use the Date tab the same way you did in previous versions.
 For example, you could schedule the checklist to be due daily at a specific time.

 - Schedule with cumulative readings: When scheduling a maintenance template to become due when selected cumulative reading values are reached, you'll use the new Cumulative Readings tab.

 Add a cumulative reading item to a maintenance template used to record readings

-Previously, you could add a Running Hours checklist item to a maintenance template designed to record readings for a component.
-In Version 1.17, the Running Hours item has been renamed to Cumulative Reading.
-When you add this item to the template, you can select any of the cumulative reading types defined in the system.
+When you add a Cumulative Reading item to a maintenance template, you can select any of the cumulative reading types defined in the system.

 Important To prevent unusable or inaccurate data from accumulating in your system, we strongly recommend that you use a cumulative reading type only once per component within your maintenance templates used to record readings.